 - Social Rights

-There will be approximately 12 hours of sites visits and on-site seminars/discussions as part of the program.
-It will include visits such as:
+There will be approximately 12 hours of site visits.
+These will likely include visits to:

 - The Czech Republic Ombudsman's office